Do you want to learn what things do in San Andres, Colombia?

 Medellin to San Andres

-Getting to San Andres from what Medellin is easy!
+Getting to San Andres from Medellin is easy!
 Head to Jose Maria Cordova airport and take a direct flight.
 You must purchase a tourist card at some point before you board the plane.

 You can buy the tourist card at the ticket office or at the gate.
 Also, make sure that you have a return flight booked or you simply will not be able to fly to the island.